hsc-research/tutorial_genus/README.md

 `set_output_delay -clock clk 300 [all_outputs]`

 When we have our setup right, we can now report timing again and see what we get...
+Notice that this time we do not need the unconstrained option because the path is now properly constrained.

 ![image](https://user-images.githubusercontent.com/50336652/230077524-01f61c76-5139-446f-b81c-915f00f6c3c0.png)